-Discover Four Points by Sheaton Houston Hobby Airport hotel, just a short drive from the Houston Airport so you can fly in comfort and style.
+Discover Four Points Houston Hobby Airport hotel, just a short drive from the Houston Airport so you can fly in comfort and style.
 Located just off Interstate-45 near downtown Houston, restaurants, shopping, and great attractions like the Kemah Boardwalk and Johnson Space Center.
 Our spacious guest rooms and suites are well appointed with the Four Points by Sheraton Four Comfort Bed, stylish furnishings, 37" LCD HD televisions, oversized desks, and free bottled water.
 Home to warm comforts and contemporary amenities, enjoy elegant Houston meeting facilities offering more than 1,420 square feet space for events, 24-hour business center, outdoor swimming pool, a full-service restaurant and lounge, and fitness center.
 Free airport and local area shuttle is also available upon request to destinations within 5 miles of our Houston, TX hotel.

 Houston International Airport & Expansion

 Houston Hobby steadily grew into one of the nation's most popular airports and quickly outgrew its limited "municipal" designation with its first international flight.
 In 1950, Pan American Airways flew those inaugural routes from Houston Airport and Mexico City.
 In 1954, as international flights continued to grow, the name of the airport was changed to Houston International Airport from the Houston Municipal Airport.
 Throughout the 1950s, the Houston, TX airport was expanded and reconstructed.
-By 1957, KLM Royal Dutch Airlines had regular scheduled flights between Houston, Texas and Amsterdam.
+By 1957, KLM Royal Dutch Airlines had regularly scheduled flights between Houston, Texas, and Amsterdam.
 Later improvements came to the airport to lengthen the runways for the larger jets.
 Learn more about routes and terminals at Hobby Airport in Houston, Texas.

 Houston Hobby Airport History

-In 1967, Houston International Airport was given yet another name, and the one that would stick.
+In 1967, Houston International Airport was given yet another name and the one that would stick.
 This time, in honor of William P. Hobby, a celebrated former Texas governor from 1917-1920 and lieutenant governor of the great state of Texas from 1914-1917.